Ahmeed2m/The-dark-web/README.md

 # How to run

-You must install fungen first in order to make this game work refer to the section below, then either on Windows or Linux open terminal/CMD in the folder directory and run
+In order to make this game work you must install fungen - refer to the section below, then either on Windows or Linux open terminal/CMD in the folder directory and run

 > stack install